mongodb/docs/source/includes/fact-auto-expand-storage.rst

-- :guilabel:`Auto-Expand Storage`: When disk usage reaches 90%,
+- :guilabel:`Auto-Expand Storage`: Available on clusters of size M10
-  automatically increase storage by an amount necessary to achieve 70% utilization.
+  and larger.
+When disk usage reaches 90%, automatically increase storage by an amount necessary to achieve 70% utilization.
 Changes to storage capacity affect :ref:`cost <instance-size-costs>`.
 Contact |service| support for